AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - can perfectly encode its message passing as a mask distribution.
 - hidden objects require exact same connections to each other.

+To summarize, BERT can produce IDR, but its IDR is not compatible with the physical world tightly.
+We are not drawing a conclusion casual masking is always better but pointing out under the theory, different masking strategies can be explainable purely from distribution alignment rather than empirical performance or philosophical take.

 ## hypothesis and cross-discipline observations derived from the theory
 ### origin of animal brain
 The theory support the hypothesis animal with brain could evolve from a fusion of two multiple primitive lives.